How to See the Art of Pompeii at the National Archaeological Museum in Naples

 Also, to be honest, wandering around Pompeii in the heat (we visited in late April and it was 30 degrees) with thousands of other visitors is not as comfortable an experience as strolling through room after room in the thoughtfully air conditioned museum.

-MANN is large, but not overwhelming.
-You can easily tour it in about two to three hours, depending on your energy level.
-MANN also has a cafe so you can take a break for refueling after touring a floor or two.
+You can easily visit the National Archaeological Museum in about two to three hours, depending on your energy level.
+You’ll also find a good cafe so you can take a break for refueling after touring a floor or two.
 We did, and it made all the difference to our enjoyment of the museum.

-When we toured MANN in late April, the crowds were light (unlike the next day in Pompeii!) and we waited only a few minutes to buy tickets.
+When we toured MANN in late April, the crowds were light (unlike the next day in Pompeii!) and we waited only a few minutes at the entrance to buy tickets.
 In busier times of the year, you may want to skip the ticket line by buying your tickets online from the museum’s website or through resellers such as Get Your Guide.

 Plan of Attack